sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 ### Inspecting the Code Insights database

-In the insights database `series_points` is the table where the actual search result data is stored.
+The table `series_points` in the insights database is the table where the actual search results data is stored.

 #### Querying data